 In the active listing stage we’ll generate a listing agreement, coordinate with our vendors, and add your property to MLS using all the information you provided from the pre-listing stage.

 The listing agreement will cover things like the initial list price, buyer’s agent commission, exclusions you listed on your exclusion worksheet.
 It will also outline our commission structure in writing so there are no questions and we’ll point this out to you and review/answer and questions you have before gathering signatures.

 Once the listing agreements been signed, we’ll get you on the schedule for professional photos to be taken of your property.
 Depending on the time of year, these can usually be completed within a few days.

 Once the photos come back, we’ll review them and pick the most suitable ones to add your listing.
 We’ll also provide you with a complete set as well.
 At the same time, we’ll get you on the schedule to have a yard sign and Supra electronic lockbox installed.
 If you’re in a condo or have an HOA that doesn’t allow you to have yard signs we’ll just schedule the lockbox install.

 Sign & Lockbox

-The super electronic lockbox will be installed on the front door or other suitable location in the key carrier will be left outside the lock box.
-So you can place your keys inside during this stage.
+The Supra electronic lockbox will be installed on the front door or other suitable location and the key carrier will be left outside the lock box so you can place your keys inside.